PalisadoesFoundation/talawa-docs/docs/features/data-management/data-compression.md

 ### Out of Scope
 The following are aspects of this feature which have been considered but are outside of the scope for the current project:

-1. **Allowing an adminstrator to select the type of encoding algorithm to be used to compress and store app data:** for example z standard, gzip
+1. **Allowing an administrator to select the type of encoding algorithm to be used to compress and store app data:** for example z standard, gzip

 ### People and Roles